-I think there’s a moment where every wheel stops overly colouring the force feedback and starts accurately describing how the chassis is working in the simulation.
+I think there’s a moment where every wheel stops overly coloring the force feedback and starts accurately describing how the chassis is working in the simulation.
 As a driver myself I have a very clear idea of the feedback I need to drive the car properly.

 This was certainly the experience I had.
-As we worked through each of the settings above I came to realise that the settings are really intuitive.
+As we worked through each of the settings above I came to realize that the settings are really intuitive.
 The variables you’re dealing with are very close to the variables you experience in the driving seat of a real track car.